DanielMYT/osinstallgui/FAQ.md

 will not need to be re-formatted if it is already **FAT32**.

 ## No physical disks were found
-Here are the following most likely causes of your internal disk failing to be detected, including how you may be able to fix them.
+Here is the following most likely cause of your internal disk failing to be detected, including how you may be able to fix it.

 ### SATA mode not set to AHCI
 Your system may default to setting the **SATA Mode** or **Storage Mode** of